-Nissan was established in the 1933 by concerted efforts of two companies – “Nihon Sanyo” and “Tobata Casting”, which planned to manufacture and sell the cars “Datsun”.
-Originally the company was called “Jidosha Seizo Co., Ltd” and was renamed in Nissan in June 1934 (“Ni” from “Nihon” – Japan, “ssan” from “sangio”, which means industry).
+Nissan was established in 1933 by concerted efforts of two companies – “Nihon Sanyo” and “Tobata Casting,” which planned to manufacture and sell the cars “Datsun.”
+Originally the company was called “Jidosha Seizo Co., Ltd” and was renamed in Nissan in June 1934 (“Ni” from “Nihon” – Japan, “ssan” from “sangio,” which means industry).

-In the 1950, Nissan started development and motor vehicle manufacturing for the foreign markets.
-This business developed rapidly: in the 1960, Nissan Motor Corporation was created in the USA, in the 1966, the first car factory Nissan outside Japan started its work in Mexico and in the 1980, plants in Europe and the US were opened.
-However, for sales in West, the name of “Datsun” was used until the end of the 1982, when it was replaced by Nissan.
+In 1950, Nissan started development and motor vehicle manufacturing for the foreign markets.
+This business developed rapidly: in 1960, Nissan Motor Corporation was created in the USA, in 1966, the first car factory Nissan outside Japan started its work in Mexico, and in 1980, plants in Europe and the US were opened.
+However, for sales in West, the name of “Datsun” was used until the end of 1982, when it was replaced by Nissan.

 Nissan Symbol Description

-The modern Nissan symbol appeared in the 2001.
+The modern Nissan symbol appeared in 2001.
 On the symbol: the circle denotes the rising sun and the sincerity, while the rectangle features the sky.
-In general, as the company asserts, the sign expresses the motto: “Sincerity brings a success”.
+In general, as the company asserts, the sign expresses the motto: “Sincerity brings success.”

 Nissan Logo Color

-In addition, Nissan showed a prototype of future of compact hatchback under the name Sway.
-The Japanese manufacturer say, its design is specially created for satisfaction of European tastes.
+In addition, Nissan showed a prototype of compact hatchback future under the name of Sway.
+The Japanese manufacturer says, its design is specially created for the satisfaction of European tastes.
 The car is painted in bluish-dark-gray color and is borrowing style solutions from Juke and Qashqai, but has more radical forms suitable for the concept.

-Moreover, the company’s plans are to produce ecologically clean cars by the 2020 and reduce the level of the harmful for the environment emission in cars of all the line of the brand.
+Moreover, the company plans to produce ecologically clean cars by 2020 and reduce the level of harmful emissions to the environment in cars across the brand’s line.
 It will allow, inter alia, to reduce medium fuel consumption by approximately 19%.